-

 (NNCP) custom resource (CR) to the primary interface on a node.
 The OVN-Kubernetes network plugin does not have this capability.

 If you have an NNCP applied to the primary interface, you must delete the NNCP before migrating to the OVN-Kubernetes network plugin.
-Deleting the NNCP does not remove the configuration from the primary interface, but the Kubernetes-NMState cannot manage this configuration.
+Deleting the NNCP does not remove the configuration from the primary interface, but with OVN-Kubernetes, the Kubernetes NMState cannot manage this configuration.
 Instead, the configure-ovs.sh

 shell script manages the primary interface and the configuration attached to this interface.